 While MMAs are very similar to savings accounts, one of their perks is easier access to money, including checks and free ATM or debit cards.

-If this is important to you, make sure you check if the bank or credit union offers them.
+If this is important to you, check if the bank or credit union offers them.
 Be sure to compare how many checks you get for free and how widespread the ATM network is.

 Several MMAs come with monthly service fees.
 Unless you can avoid these fees, they can make a severe dent in your APY earnings.